Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Conclusions

 \section{Conclusions}

-In this paper we present our first results on the relation between the gas-phase metallicity in star forming regions and in the neutral cold interstellar gas as probed through emission and absorption using the incredible IR sensitivity of NIRSpec.
-We present the host galaxy spectra for a sample of GRB host galaxies observed with JWST as part of our cycle-1 programme and compare the derived emission line metallicities to the GRB afterglow absorption line metallicities.
-We find good agreement between the absorption metallicities and the emission metallicities determined with the LMC23 $\hat{R}$ diagnostic ($\sigma =0.25$~dex), and the DKS16 \NtwoStwo\ diagnostic also shows promise, but a larger sample of galaxies with \sii\ detections is required to verify the consistency with the \NtwoStwo\ diagnostic.
-Although our results are dependent on the emission line metallicity diagnostic that we use, we find that, when considering only the most reliable emission diagnostics, there is a relation between the two metallicity probes (even if not one-to-one).
+In this paper we present the first investiation on a sample of GRB host galaxies on the relation between the gas-phase metallicity in star forming regions and in the neutral cold interstellar gas.
+This is probed through emission and absorption using the incredible IR sensitivity of NIRSpec as part of our cycle-1 JWST programme.
+We find good agreement between the absorption metallicities and the emission metallicities determined with the LMC23 $\hat{R}$ diagnostic ($\sigma =0.2$~dex).
+The DKS16 \NtwoStwo\ diagnostic also shows promise, but a larger sample of galaxies with \sii\ detections is required to verify the consistency with the \NtwoStwo\ diagnostic.
+Although our results are dependent on the emission line metallicity diagnostic, we find that, when considering only the most reliable emission diagnostics, there is a relation between the two metallicity probes (even if not one-to-one).
 This opens the possibility of combining both emission and absorption line probes in the future to study the cosmic chemical evolution down to lower mass galaxies than is currently possible through emission line studies alone.
 At high-$z$ GRBs are likely to have small and faint host galaxies that could be significant sources of ionising photons \citep{smc+13}, but for which spectra cannot be taken even with NIRSpec.
 The combination of emission and absorption line probes could therefore provide a less biased view of the chemical enrichment of galaxies at high-$z$.